darkroomengineering/elliot-google-chrome-extension/README.md

 # Elliot Google Chrome Extension
-Elliot's Google Chrome extension allows users to search and share campaigns from within the browser.
+Elliot's Google Chrome extension allows users to search and share products from within the browser.

 ##### Installation